-The selection of writings in each issue presents a broad spectrum of viewpoints and genres, including traditional and experimental fiction, translations in poetry and prose, criticism, letters from abroad, reviews in arts and literature, and rediscoveries.
+The selection of writings in each issue presents a broad spectrum of viewpoints and genres, including traditional and experimental fiction, long and short poems, translations, criticism, letters from abroad, reviews in arts and literature, and rediscoveries.
 New England Review exists in a place apart from mass culture, where speed and information overload are the norm.
-Serious writing is given serious attention, from the painstaking selection process through careful editing and publication, where finally the writer’s words meet up with a curious and dedicated readership.
+At NER, serious writing is given serious attention, from the painstaking selection process through careful editing and publication, where finally the writer’s words meet up with a curious and dedicated readership.

 NER was founded by poets Sydney Lea and Jay Parini in New Hampshire in 1978.
 In the Fall of 1982 the magazine established an affiliation with the Bread Loaf Writers’ Conference and its new name, NER/BLQ (New England Review/Bread Loaf Quarterly).
 In 1987, the magazine came under full sponsorship of Middlebury College.
 In 1990, NER returned to its original name, New England Review, subtitled Middlebury Series.

 The list of writers whose work has been selected for publication in NER is long and distinguished.
 Many highly regarded authors—among them Jorie Graham, Ann Beattie, Louise Erdrich, and Mark Doty—were published in NER before they achieved international recognition, and works published in the magazine are chosen every year for prestigious awards, including the Pushcart Prize, O. Henry Prize, and inclusion in the Best American anthologies.